SAP/spartacus-docs/_pages/home/pre-release-information.md

 - Events system with one event
 - New facet navigation makes extending facets easier
 - Deprecated code removed

+For a list of all changes for 2.0 RC and previous 'next' releases of the Spartacus libraries, see the [Spartacus project release page](https://github.com/SAP/spartacus/releases) on GitHub.

 ## Release 2.0.0-next.7 - April 23rd, 2020